 - Required fee (Money orders only) - Deferred fees cannot be paid online or over the phone.
 Fee will be the fine amount plus $40.
-To determine your fine amount, click on the fine sheet link.
+To determine your fine amount, please call the court office.

 Along with your fee, complete and mail a “request for deferring further proceedings form”.
 It is not necessary to send a copy of your citation however, it is fine to do so.